 During WORLD WAR I, Kappanadze was regimental pastor in the Imperial Russian Army.
 In 1918, he went to the 5th century Sioni Cathedral of the Dormition in the Georgian capital Tiflis (Tbilisi).
 That same year, Georgia declared its independence from the Russian Empire as the former tsarist state descended into a civil war between the Reds (the Bolsheviks) and the Whites (anti-Bolshevik forces).
 By 1920, the Reds had turned the tide in the civil war and absorbed the independent Caucasus republics of Azerbaijan and Armenia.
 Georgia came next and it was Sovietized by the Bolsheviks in 1921 in an operation led by Stalin and fellow Georgian Bolshevik Sergo Ordzhonikidze.
 Kappanadze and his family escaped from their homeland during this time, with help from the American Near East Relief and passports from a Soviet official who was his son's former classmate.

-Kappanadze returned to St. Theodosius in 1922, remaining until his retirement in 1957, establishing social centers and developing the a capella choir, while also helping form Russian Orthodox parishes in Detroit, Akron, and Lorain.
+Kappanadze returned to Cleveland and St. Theodosius in 1922, remaining until his retirement in 1957, establishing social centers and developing the a capella choir, while also helping form Russian Orthodox parishes in Detroit, Akron, and Lorain.
 Kappanadze advanced to protopresbyter, the highest office open to a married Orthodox priest.
 In the early years of his tenure, he fought off encroachments on the cathedral by the Living Church, a schismatic movement within the Russian Orthodox Church backed by Soviet intelligence.
 He also commissioned noted RUSSIAN émigré artist Andrei Bicenko to decorate the interior of St. Theodosius with stunning fresco art and assisted him in choosing which Biblical scenes to paint.
 Notably, Bicenko forever immortalized Kappanadze by painting his likeness into the mural.
 After retiring and becoming pastor emeritus at St. Theodosius, Kappanadze was chaplin at the Brotherhood of St. John Home for the Aged near Hiram.
 Unfortunately, he and his wife were killed in an automobile accident.
 They were buried in St. Theodosius Cemetery and were survived by their two children, Roman and Nicholas.

 Pietro A. Shakarian